mahas500/Python_CA_Easy_Travels/README.md

 12: Customer should be able to book their desired packages. <br />
 13: There should be a functionality to get all customers, all enquires raised, all packages (for showing on website )created.<br />
 14: While retrieving, all the entries should be sorted by the latest creation. <br />

+# Users of the Information systems
+Following are the two major users of the information systems:<br />
+1. Employees <br />
+Employees act as an actor or user of the easy travels web portal information systems by managing the web portal.
+They are the one responsible for handling requests which comes from the clients to the server.
+Request such as enquiry creation, customer creation, customer deletion, package creation etc. are handled by the employees. <br />
+2. Customers <br />
+Customers also act as a user of the system by interacting with the employees.
+They send requests to the server by acting as a client.
+Request such as enquiry creation, new package creation, getting the booking details etc are raised by the customers.
+These requests are handled by the employees at the server end. <br />